Legal

 Posted By Madilyn Moeller, Monday, November 22, 2021

-By Patrick O'Brien, JD, Legal Coordinator, American Med Spa Association
+By Patrick O'Brien, JD, General Counsel, American Med Spa Association

 As the name implies, medical spas primarily offer medical treatments.
 Accordingly, most states regulate medical spas in the same way they do other medical practices.
 Also, unlike traditional day spas and salons, there is typically no medical spa "facility license."
 That is not to say that there aren't other business registrations and certificates that a medical spa will need to operate.
 Instead, it is the licenses of the health care providers who work in the medical spa that allow it to offer its services.

 The main qualification a person needs to own a medical spa is having the proper qualification that allows them to own a medical practice and employ health care personnel.
 What exactly this qualification is depends on the state.
 Many states prohibit non-physicians from owning medical practices or from employing physicians.
 In these states, only a physician may own a medical practice or medical spa.
-Among lawyers, this is referred to as the "corporate practice of medicine" doctrine, and it has been discussed here more fully in the past (here and here).
+Among lawyers, this is referred to as the "corporate practice of medicine" doctrine.
 Often, states with these types of laws will allow a medical practice to be co-owned with a physician if other requirements are met.
 Typically, these requirements make it possible for certain other health care professionals to co-own or allow others to hold minority interests with physician majority ownership.

 In states that allow non-physicians to own medical practices and hire physicians, anyone who wants to can form a business entity and start a medical spa.
 In these states, no particular professional license may be needed for the owner, but that is not to say that there are no requirements at all.
 Frequently, businesses owned by unlicensed persons will need to apply for a health care clinic license or register the business with the medical board.
 This is, of course, in addition to any sort of business license that any business would need to obtain.